Events Calendar

 Come and dance to the music of fairy tale princesses while learning the fundamentals of basic ballet and ballet terminology.
 Parents are invited to stay and watch their "princesses" perform!
 Feel free to dress up in ballet attire and/or your favorite character, or comfy clothes are ok.

-A water bottle, ballet shoes are encouraged.
+Requirements: A water bottle, ballet shoes are encouraged.

 Ballet Princesses